Malaysia, Reviews, Singapore, Singapore Weekends

 1. Drop-off point

 The drop off point at Larkin Sentral is very simple.
-It’s just one single lane that merges from the main road.
-I find it a little stressful to be honest, because it’s one of those lanes where the car behind cannot move forward, so you have to disembark fast.
+It’s just one single lane that merges in from the main road.
+I find it a little stressful to be honest, because it’s one of those single lanes where the car behind you cannot move forward, so you have to disembark fast.

 2. Pick up point